 Successful freelancers have to possess certain traits that enable them to juggle several clients at the same time and maintain a certain level of quality in their work.
 These traits include discipline, good organization, persistence, and a proactive attitude.

 The numbers say yes.
 It all began when the gig economy opened the world of flexible opportunities for both employers and freelancers.
 Industry giants, especially in the IT sector, boarded the gig economy train due to the ever-evolving nature of their respective industries.

-At the moment, freelancing is a sole source of income for 56.7 million people in the U.S. alone.
+At the moment, freelancing is the sole source of income for 56.7 million people in the U.S. alone.
 In several years, half of the country’s workforce is predicted to have at least one side-job.
 So what does this spell for the future of employment?

-- The number of freelance workers will grow, but this will also create a significant challenge for employers when it comes to finding, hiring and keeping top talent
+- The number of freelance workers will grow, but this will also create a significant challenge for employers when it comes to finding, hiring, and keeping top talent

 - More large corporations will turn to freelancers